herdj/cs_361_400_f2020/README.md

 # The Sharp Crayons
-Crayola just release a new shade: Badass.
+Crayola just released a new shade: Badass.
 Color me surprised.